Setup

 function.

-Color palettes in p5play must be provided in JavaScript Object format.
+Color palettes in p5play must be provided in JavaScript Object literal format.
 A simple JS object is like a dictionary.
-You can

 function which